• Skip to primary navigation

 March 28, 2024

 The Senate makes expansion depend on President Joe Biden’s administration approving its work requirement.
-But the administration has consistently revoked work requirement waivers, arguing people should not face roadblocks to getting […]
+But the administration has consistently revoked work requirement waivers, arguing people should not face roadblocks to getting health care.
+Only Georgia has managed to tie a work requirement to a partial expansion of Medicaid benefits.
+But the state only requires people to document […]

 Filed Under: In the News